vaultvision/.github/profile/README.md

 # Who are we?

-[Vault Vision](https://docs.vaultvision.com) is built on open source technologies and is committed to building a welcoming community developers can trust.
+[Vault Vision](https://docs.vaultvision.com)'s user authentication platform is built on open source technologies and is committed to building a welcoming community developers can trust.

 Visit [https://docs.vaultvision.com](https://docs.vaultvision.com) to learn more!